 About Alexander Procope

-Alex graduated with honours from the University of Toronto with a degree in philosophy and history and obtained his law degree from the University of Windsor in 2006.
+Alex graduated with honours from the University of Toronto with a degree in philosophy and history in 2003 and obtained his law degree from the University of Windsor in 2006.
 He articled at a full-service Toronto firm and joined a boutique advocacy firm following his call to the bar of Ontario in 2007 where he practiced until co-founding Perez Bryan Procope LLP.

 - Law Society of Ontario